SAP-samples/codejam-cap-llm/exercises/09-create-connection-configuration/README.md

 * How to create a destination configuration.
 * How to create the CAP-LLM-Plugin configuration.
-* Where to find the required information in SAP generative AI Hub.
+* Where to find the required information in Generative AI Hub.

 ## Create the destination configuration